nypl-spacetime/map-vectorizer/README.md

 **Author:** Mauricio Giraldo Arteaga [@mgiraldo] / NYPL Labs [@nypl_labs]

 A open-source map vectorizer.
 Provided **as is** by NYPL Labs.
-View this [example map layer] to get an idea of what types of maps this works best with.
 Project based on a workflow suggested by Michael Resig.

 NOTE: A proper `README` and instructions will be created.
 For now this is a list of requirements to get the project running.

+## Like OCR for maps

+This project aims to automate a process that so far has been a manual task: polygon and metadata extraction from geometric maps such as (insurance atlases)[atlas] from the 19th and early 20th centuries.
+In (this page)[page] you can get an idea of the polygons we try to extract.
+View this [example map layer] to get an idea of what those atlases look like when geo-rectified and placed on Open Street Map.

+The goal is to extract the following data (checked are those which are mostly solved so far):

+[x] shape
+[x] color
+[] dot presence
+[] dot count
+[] dot type (full vs outline)
+[] presence of skylights
+[] numbers if any (not optimistic about this one but maybe you know a way)

 ## Dependencies